-Pallet racking and storage - Health and Safety Law
+Three types of Pallet Rack Inspections - Pallet Racking Health and Safety Law

-To ensure that a racking installation continues to be serviceable and safe, the storage equipment should be inspected on regular basis.
-The frequency of your racking safety inspectionsdepends on a variety of factors that are particular to the site concerned and should be determined by a nominated 'person responsible for rack safety' (PRRS) to suit the operating conditions of the warehouse.
+To ensure that a racking installation continues to be serviceable and safe, your storage equipment should be inspected on a regular basis.
+The frequency of your racking safety inspections depends on a variety of factors that are particular to the site concerned and should be determined by a nominated 'person responsible for rack safety' (PRRS) to suit the operating conditions of the warehouse.

 Visual Inspections The PRRS should ensure that inspections are made at weekly or other regular intervals based on risk assessment.
 A formal written record should be maintained.